Athens, Greece - There is very little that Masood Qahar cannot do.

 Qahar inhabits a 4x4-metre tent set up next to the empty parking lot of the old airport.
 With a computer science degree and a CV that boasts years of experience with logistics and programming with the NATO-led International Security Assistance Force (ISAF) in Afghanistan, Qahar is certainly skilled.
 Yet the current asylum laws that have relegated Afghanistan to a non-emergency status will likely deem Qahar an "economic migrant".

 Despite acknowledging the rise in "terrorist attacks", the EU document makes an artificial distinction between "refugees" and "economic migrants" by claiming that "82 percent of household youth and 72 percent of students point to unemployment and poverty as their major concern in Afghanistan right now".

-But Electra Kouda, a Greek lawyer who represents individual asylum cases says that the EU is using the Brussels Summit as an opportunity to build a barricade against refugee flows.
+But Electra Koutra, a Greek human rights lawyer who represents individual asylum cases says that the EU is using the Brussels Summit as an opportunity to build a barricade against refugee flows.

 More than three decades of conflict have led to a protracted refugees crisis, the largest in the world until 2013.
 The chronic situation has unravelled community structures, traditional livelihoods and educational systems.